mlisi1/Spot-MuJoCo-ROS2/README.md

 ```
 # Setup env
-source ../install/setup.bash
+source install/setup.bash
 ```

 ```
 # Run simulation
-ros2 launch mujoco simulation_launch.py
+ros2 launch mujoco anymal_simulation.launch.py
 ```
+## Published topics

-Now your can open a new terminal and use command `ros2 topic list` to see the below topics
+Using the command `ros2 topic list` the following topics can be seen during simulation:
 ```
-/parameter_events
-/rosout
+# already present
 /simulation/actuators_cmds
 /simulation/imu_data
 /simulation/joint_states
 /simulation/odom
+/simulation/rgb_image
+/simulation/depth_image
+/simulation/imu_data
+/simulation/touch_sensor

+# new topics
+/simulation/joint_trajectory        # used to control the robot
+/simulation/contacts                # publishes all contacts
+/simulation/sensor_odom             # publishes Odomtry message regarding a specific frame

 ```
+It is worth noting that it is useful to give names to the interested geometries for collision.
+The simulation will publish every collision happening; as usually geometries do not have a name, they will show as Unnamed, so indistinguishible.